Information for AuthorsBACKGROUND AND SCOPE OF THE JOURNAL

 Research involving humans

-Authors must indicate in the Methods whether the research was conducted in accordance with the Declaration of Helsinki and national and institutional standards.
-If approval was obtained from an Ethics Committee the authors should indicate this, as well as any approval/reference number.
+Authors must indicate in the Ethics section whether the research was conducted in accordance with the Declaration of Helsinki and national and institutional standards.
+If approval was obtained from an Ethics Committee the authors must clearly name the ethics committee responsible if more than one institution is involved.
+The approval/reference number must be listed in the Ethics section of the article.
 Written informed consent must be obtained from study participants and the existence of this consent must be stated in the article.
+Authors must supply the relevant approval numbers from Ethics committees or other bodies.

 Patient privacy.
 Patients have a right to privacy.
 Any information that might result in identification of individuals must be omitted, especially if it is not directly clinically relevant.
 Patient age, sex, admission dates and co-morbidities should be removed as far as possible.
 If it is possible that a patient could be identified, the authors must obtain written informed consent from the individual(s) concerned and state that this has been obtained in the article.
 Publication consent forms should be retained by the authors and not supplied to the Journal.
 If the patient is deceased the next of kin should be contacted.
 If consent cannot be obtained the authors must explain the circumstances briefly in the article, as well as in detail in the covering letter.
 In rare circumstances where relevant clinical details mean that the patient can be identified, the patient/next of kin must be shown the manuscript before submission and made aware as part of the informed consent process that the article may appear on the internet.